hsingh17/Spendings-Tracker/README.md

 ## TODO

 - clean up backend api more
-  - add audit fields to db model (created on, created by, last modified on, last modified by)
-  - update frontend after above changes
+  - update frontend after backend refactor
   - add ability to create an account w/ code that sends to person's email
   - register account api
   - google oauth2 login -> maybe need separate table to store oauth tokens (idk why u would need to but maybe?) -> will need to check to see if user is already created in APP.USER